This blog was last updated on 25 January 2021.

-On Wednesday 18 March 2020, the Prime Minster, Boris Johnson, advised that all schools are to shut from Friday, 20 March 2020 until further notice.
+Boris Johnson advised that all schools are to be closed again due to the second strain of the coronavirus.
 This is a decision which will affect the whole of society, including employers and employees.
 This is because parents will now have to make new arrangements for their childcare.
-This is especially the case because, in emergency circumstances like these, childcare would usually fall on grandparents to allow the parents to continue working, however Boris Johnson also advised against parents leaving their child in the care of grandparents or other vulnerable people as they are in the most at risk category.
+This is especially the case because, in emergency circumstances like these, childcare would usually fall on grandparents to allow the parents to continue working, however, Boris Johnson also advised against parents leaving their child in the care of grandparents or other vulnerable people as they are in the most at-risk category.

 In the first instance, employers should communicate with employees who are parents and explain the options and expectations.

 We take the view that communication is key in these difficult times and the Bank of England boss has advised that people should resist firing their employees and should first “stop, look at what’s available, come and talk to us [or] the government before you take that position”.
 Here, we agree wholeheartedly.
 Although every business’ situation is different, there is financial support from the Government available, the purpose of which is to reduce the number of dismissals and redundancies.

 It has been announced that working parents can request to be put on furlough whilst the schools are closed to allow them to care for their children.
 Employers are not obliged to furlough parents however, the Trades Union Congress said that ’employers should do the right thing and furlough mums and dads’.

 Should an employer not allow furlough leave or is unable to allow it due to them being too busy, the below are some alternative options that are available;

 Employers should consider allowing parents to work from home where possible and potentially allow more flexible hours within the remit of working from home, to acknowledge that the parents will now have childcare requirements.
 If hours are flexible, this will help if the employee can only arrange childcare for a certain period of the day/week or can shift childcare with another parent.
 This should allow parents to continue to work and also care for their children.